 Genghis Khan with an F1 racecar.
 George Washington with a SuperSoaker.
 Emperor Nero with a toaster.
 Leonardo da Vinci with a Furby.
 If you could give any historical figure any piece of technology, who and what would it be, and why do you think they’d work so well together?

 And, as always… the classic choose your own adventure option!
 In the spirit of adventurous inquiry, choose one of our past prompts (or create a question of your own).
 Be original, creative, thought provoking.
 Draw on your best qualities as a writer, thinker, visionary, social critic, sage, citizen of the world, or future citizen of the University of Chicago; take a little risk, and have fun!

 “Take a little risk, and have fun.”
 You’ve likely been writing several essays about an activity that you’ve taken part in, a specific program that you want to attend, or other topics that are more serious.
 Take this chance to think outside of the box and write something memorable and creative.
 Imagine a group of admissions officers sitting around a table reading hundreds of applications – what experience or aspect of your personality can you draw on to make the officer reading your essay look up and tell their colleagues about you?
 Don’t forget to write the question that you’re answering at the top of the essay.

-Cecilia earned a BA from the University of Minnesota – Twin Cities and an MS from Boston University, where she focused her studies on public relations and marketing.
-Cecilia is responsible for marketing and business development.
+Cecilia earned a BA from University of Minnesota – Twin Cities and an MS from Boston University, where she focused her studies on public relations and marketing.
+Cecilia oversees graduate programs: business development, partnerships, marketing and counselors.
+She also works with China partnerships.
 Originally from China, Cecilia is a native Mandarin speaker.